Builder68/OpenEarlyMacsRAMexpansion/README.md

 Signals from connection point 4.
 (A17), and 5, (A18) are need only for the Mac 128K.

-*#For this refresh mode, must be check that MSRA8F signal is NOT wired from J3 on the aux.board to J5 on the expansion board.
-Otherwise, a SAD MAC error will apear at boot.#*
+**For this refresh mode, it is essential to verify that the MSRA8F signal is not connected from J3 on the auxiliary board to J5 on the expansion board.
+Failure to do so will result in a SAD MAC error during boot.**

 Jumper settings for each refresh mode and other functionalities can be found at the end of this document.